-Electricity generated from the turbines will be collected at the Merkur offshore substation and transferred to TenneT's DolWin gamma, a HVDC converter platform.
-The substation will also have space for accommodating a helicopter to provide access at any time.
+Electricity generated from the turbines will be collected at the Merkur offshore substation and transferred to TenneT’s DolWin gamma, an HVDC converter platform.
+The substation will also have space for accommodating a helicopter to provide access at all times.

 Electricity from DolWin gamma will be transferred to the Dorpen-West onshore substation through 320kV export cables, including 75km of offshore and 90km of onshore underground cables.

 GE is supplying the wind turbines, while DEME will install them.
 GeoSea is the turnkey contractor for the balance of plant works.